 - If Bonds are safer, can you still lose money in bonds?
 Yes indeed.
 Once an investor has made a fundamental decision to “invest” rather than “save”, the principal is subject to market loss and declines.
 This includes Bonds and Stocks.
 Bond prices react to the general movement of interest rates.
 As interest rates rise, bond prices fall; and as interest rates fall, bond prices generally rise.
 This is one of the ways that one can “lose” money in bonds.
 When the originator of the bond, has financial challenges, their bond price falls.
 This can lead to default, which is another way bond investors can lose money.
 Finally, supply and demand also impacts the prices of bonds.

 In summary, the allocation for a 23 year old investor could likely be an 80, or 90% commitment to Stocks, and 10 or 20% commitment to Bonds, assuming the money is a long term investment.

 If you have a young adult who is asking about investing, feel free to pass along this “beginners” summary, and encourage them to invest now.
-Many professionals feel that this may be a great time to start.
+Many professionals advise that for a long-term investor, there is no bad time to start investing.
 Stay tuned next month for a discussion of investment strategies….passive versus active.